 Days to patch: How long does it take your team to implement security patches?
 Cybercriminals often exploit lags between patch releases and implementation.

 Cybersecurity awareness training results: Who has taken (and completed) training?
 Did they understand the material?

 Number of cybersecurity incidents reported: Are users reporting cybersecurity issues to your team?
 That’s a good sign because it means the employees and other stakeholders recognize issues.
 It also means your training is working.

 Security ratings: Often the easiest way to communicate metrics to non-technical colleagues is through an easy-to-understand score.
-SecurityScorecard’s security ratings give your company a simple A-F letter grade on 10 security categories (network security, DNS health, patching cadence, cubit score, endpoint security, IP reputation, web application security, hacker chatter, leaked credentials, and social engineering).
-Based on these 10 factors, your then assigned an overall grade, so you and your colleagues can see at a glance how secure your company is relative to the rest of your industry.
+SecurityScorecard’s security ratings give your company an A-F letter grade on 10 security categories (network security, DNS health, patching cadence, cubit score, endpoint security, IP reputation, web application security, hacker chatter, leaked credentials, and social engineering).
+Based on these 10 factors, you're then assigned an overall grade, so you and your colleagues can see at a glance how secure your company is relative to the rest of your industry.

 Access management: How many users have administrative access?

 Security Policy compliance: How well are you tracking and documenting exceptions, configurations, and compliance controls?

 Cybersecurity awareness training: How well are you maintaining documentation for your cybersecurity awareness training?
 Are you including all members of your organization, including senior executives?

 Non-human traffic (NHT): Are you seeing a normal amount of traffic on your website or is there an uptick that indicates a potential bot attack?